Skip to main content

 • What it is: Florida’s in-person help network for public benefits.

-• Who can get it or use it: any applicant who needs a live person, a computer, form pick-up, ID authentication, or a place to drop off proof.
+• Who may use it: any applicant who needs a live person, a computer, form pick-up, ID authentication, or a place to drop off proof.

-• How to apply or use it: use the official Family Resource Center finder or Community Partner Network page.
+• How to apply or use it: use the official Family Resource Center finder or the Community Partner Network.

-• What to gather or know first: your case number if you have one, photo ID, and every notice or document DCF sent you.
+• What to gather first: your case number if you have one, photo ID, every notice DCF sent you, and the proof named in the notice.

 How to create an account step by step

-1. Go to the official site only: start from Florida DCF’s MyACCESS page or type the official address yourself.
+1. Go to the official site only: start from the DCF MyACCESS page or type the direct portal address yourself.

-3. Use an email address you can open today: Florida requires an email address to create the account.
+3. Use an email address you can open today: Florida requires an email address for a new MyACCESS account.

-5. Link your existing case if you already get benefits: Florida tells current recipients to connect their current case after making the new account.
+5. Link your existing case if you already get benefits: Florida tells current recipients to connect current case information after making the new account.

 6. Pick the right action on the dashboard: apply for benefits, add a program, renew benefits, or report changes.